autumoswitzerland/autumo-beetroot/README.md

 ## Mailing

 Mailing supports Eclipse's Jakarta (`jakarta.mail`) as well as Oracle's JavaMail (`javax.mail`) implementation as originally defined by the [JavaMail project](https://javaee.github.io/javamail).
 By default, Jakarta is used.
-This possibly must be switched to JavaMail in certain environments that don't "interact" well within certain environments.
-E.g., WebLogic works only with Oracle's implementation.
-When using JavaMail, also a mail session name must be specified in the beetRoot configuration.
+This possibly must be switched to JavaMail in certain environments that don't "interact" well with Jakarta.
+E.g., WebLogic uses Oracle's original implementation when using their mail-sessions as it should be done in that container.
+When using JavaMail, such a mail-session must be specified in the beetRoot configuration.

 Check the configuration `cfg/beetroot.cfg` for further mailing options.
-Some of them can be even overwitten by the application "Settings"; check the "Settings" page in the beetRoot Web application.
+Some of them can be even overwritten by the application "Settings"; check the "Settings" page in the beetRoot Web application.

 <p align="right">(<a href="#top">back to top</a>)</p>